Highlights from the Ratings and Financial Report for Evoqua Water Technologies Corp. (AQUA)

 Jefferies gave a rating of “Hold” to AQUA, setting the target price at $20 in the report published on January 15th of the previous year.

-Volatility was left at 4.39%, however, over the last 30 days, the volatility rate increased by 5.25%, as shares surge +0.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.78% upper at present.
+Volatility was left at 4.54%, however, over the last 30 days, the volatility rate increased by 5.99%, as shares sank -16.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.16% lower at present.

 Insider Trading